arteys/MSLASpheroidStamp/README.md

 Working with molten agar/agarose requires care and, more importantly, speed, so it is better to prepare everything within reach in advance
 1. Melt the agar/agarose solution, preferably bring it to a boil
-2. In a laminar flow cabinet, pour the agarose into the tub for the multichannel pipette
+2. In a laminar flow hood, pour the agarose into the tub for the multichannel pipette
 3. Use the pipette to transfer 1-2 ml into the dish of the plate and immediately insert a stamp.
 Make sure that the stamp is fully inserted (there is a tab on it centring it in the well, make sure it is inserted)
 4. Wait for the gel to solidify (10-15 minutes, depending on agar/agarose and room temperature)
 5. Remove the stamp.